North American YF-93A Sabre - An Afterburning Sabre for the USAF

 Conclusion | Why it should be in the game

-The YF-93A was among the early USAF jets with an afterburner.
-It was built as a larger fighter for range rather than the superior performance of the F-86A.
-I feel it should be added as the early jet fighter with an afterburning capability for US aviation in War Thunder.
-It would serve as a transitional aircraft between the F-86F-2 Sabre and the F-100 Super Sabre.
-It was faster and had a longer range than the other F-86 variants.
-It would be a stronger energy fighter and support fighter with slightly weaker acceleration in the game.
+The YF-93A was one of the earliest USAF jet fighters to feature an afterburner.
+Designed with extended range in mind rather than outright performance, it was a larger and heavier fighter compared to the standard F-86A.
+I believe it would make an excellent addition to the US aviation tech tree in War Thunder as an early afterburning jet.
+It could serve as a transitional aircraft between the F-86F-2 Sabre and the F-100 Super Sabre.
+In-game, it would be faster and have a longer range than the other F-86 variants, so it would be more suitable as an energy fighter and support fighter.

 Sources